Skip to content

 stored-chunk size inner_chunks (write time) the fetch unit — how each chunk is split for IO

-batch_size is the ordinary ML knob and barely touches IO. block_chunks trades shuffle quality against RAM. max_inflight is what you turn to saturate the network.
+batch_size is the ordinary ML knob and barely touches IO. block_chunks trades shuffle quality against RAM. max_inflight saturates the network while you are IO-bound — once compute is the constraint it stops buying throughput and buys cold start instead, which is why the table above matters more than its name suggests.
 The cache is how repeated epochs (or repeated scoring passes) skip re-reading. inner_chunks is the one decision made when the data is written, and it sets how cheap concurrency can be.

 The memory model